 One of the biggest eyesores of our new home is the back deck.
 Years of rain and snow wore down the deck and it has vertical spokes, which block the view of the creek behind our house.
 Remodeling our back deck was a no-brainer.
-Our goal is to get our back deck to connect better with nature.
+Our goal is to remodel our back deck to connect better with nature.

 Our vision to remodel the back deck is to extend the frame two feet parallel with the house, replace the wood decking with Trex and use cable railing so that the creek and the foliage behind the house are more easily accessible.